-For years, a major Canadian natural gas distribution company struggled with frequent servicing of the more than 20,000 plug valves on it's network.
-Every 12-18 months, operators would have to lubricate and turn the valves.
-In extreme Canadian temperatures (-30 degrees Celcius or colder) operators were tempted to remain in their trucks rather than service the plug valves.
+For years, a major Canadian natural gas distribution company struggled with frequent servicing of the more than 20,000 plug valves on its network.
+Every 12-18 months, operators would have to lubricate and turn the valves, often in extreme cold conditions.

 The natural gas distributor’s research facility had previously purchased three buried service Boehmer ball valves from Armour Valve.
-These valves were evaluated for use in a project involving the sectioning of a central network into smaller networks to contain disturbances to a specific area.
+These valves are maintenance free under normal conditions and were evaluated for use in a project involving the sectioning of a central network into smaller networks to contain disturbances to a smaller area.

 The Boehmer ball valves proved reliable in testing and were proposed as potential replacements for the high-maintenance plug valves.